Jesús Carranza, Veracruz

-Jesus Carranza Municipality is a municipality located in the State of Veracruz, in Mexico.
+Jesus Carranza is a municipality in the Mexican state of Veracruz.
 The town has an area of 486.32 kilometers squared.
-It represents about 0.67 percent of the State of Veracruz.
+It represents about 0.67 percent of the state.
 Jesus Carranza borders the State of Oaxaca to its west.
 It is located 435 kilometers from the state capital of Veracruz, Xalapa.
 Jesus Carranza Municipality governs the communities of Jesus Carranza, Suchilapan River, Col. Nuevo Morelos, El Tepache and Coapiloloyita.

 History

 Jesus Carranza began as a municipality with the name Suchilapam on December 4, 1879.
 On October 13, 1910 the town was named Santa Lucrecia by the religious community in the area.
 On November 5, 1932 the town and municipality was given its current name in honor of the revolutionary general, Jesus Carranza.
 Jesus Carranza was known for helping Benito Juarez during the Mexican revolution.
 One of his sons, Venustiano Carranza later became President of Mexico.

-Olmec

 Jesus Carranza is one of the areas associated with the ancient Pre-Columbian people, the Olmec.
 A famous Olmec statue, Senor de las Limas, was discovered in this area in 1965.